aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-png-aspose-imaging-java-indexed-colors/_index.md

 *Explanation*: The `Avg` filter averages neighboring pixel values, often yielding better compression for images with smooth gradients.

-### Feature 4: Saving a PNG Image with Custom Options
+### Feature 4: saving a PNG image with custom options

 #### How to save the optimized PNG